UzielSilva/GC2/README.md

-# Computational Geometry, 2nd Course, made with love in JavaScript
+# Computational Geometry, 2nd Course, made with love in JavaScript (and with TypeScript soon <3)
 Includes:
  - AVL Tree
  - Doubly Connected Edge List